* * *

 Heart: Tell me anything.
 A memory from childhood maybe?

 MV: Woah, OK.
-When you said childhood, the first thing that came to my mind was my favorite place in Fiji Islands which was on top of her off at four-story building.
-Fiji – all the buildings are like that; like a level up, because there’s so much flooding that’s happening over there.
-And they’re all these concrete buildings.
-But the room was really my favorite, because it was all the way on the top, beautiful sea breeze flowing and the weather was always perfect you know.
-There’re mango trees right there and you can pluck those mangoes from my room.
+When you said childhood, the first thing that came to my mind was my favorite place in Fiji Islands which was on top of our house which is a four-story building.
+In Fiji all the buildings are like that; like a level up, because there’s so much flooding that’s happening over there.
+And they’re all concrete buildings.
+But the room was really my favorite, because it was all the way on the top, beautiful sea breeze flowing and the weather was always perfect, you know.
+There are mango trees right there and you can pluck those mangoes from my room.
 You understand?

 Heart: Yeah, sounds beautiful.

-MV: And my mom had all these plants, we used to love plants.
-And now I love plants too.
+MV: And my mom had all these plants because she used to love plants.
+And now, I love plants too.
 I love that room and it’s surroundings.
-And Fiji’s such a small place, there’s not really much to do.
+And Fiji is such a small place, there’s not really much to do.
 So, I hung out there all the time.
-And one day, there was a storm and I looked at the sky and I was so scared, but you know how they say, “Face your fears,” so I was brave and so I looked at the sky and it was this bright red.
-Beautiful, amazing red color and I love it.
+And one day, there was a storm and I looked at the sky and I was so scared, but you know how they say, “Face your fears,” so I tried to stay brave and looked at the sky and it was this bright red.
+Beautiful, amazing red color and I loved it.

-So, I was born and brought up in Fiji Islands.
+I was born and brought up in Fiji Islands.
 My mom was a go-getter.
 She’s still a go-getter.
 And so she used to push us a lot for a lot of things.
 Our major thing was Sri Ramakrishna mission.
-And every day after school, we will go to the center.
+And every day after school, we would go to the center.
 And my mother would be feeding the Swamiji’s (Holy men) when the cooks were unavailable at the center.
-Majority of my childhood was spent in the Ashram.
+A majority of my childhood was spent in the Ashram.